 These and other issues, such as the effects of an ageing population, or tracking the financial burden of households, have been challenging the traditional system of health expenditure statistics.

-Despite the recent slowdown in health spending, concerns about the fiscal sustainability of health systems remain large.
+Despite the post-crisis slowdown in health spending growth, concerns about the fiscal sustainability of health systems remain large.
 The publication Fiscal Sustainability of Health Systems: Bridging Health and Finance Perspectives provides a detailed overview of institutional frameworks for financing health care in OECD countries.
 It offers a comprehensive mapping of budgeting practices and governance structures in health across OECD countries.

 KEY publication: A SYSTEM OF HEALTH ACCOUNTS

 The OECD Manual A System of Health Accounts (SHA) provides a standard framework for producing a set of comprehensive, consistent and internationally comparable accounts to meet the needs of public and private-sector health analysts and policy-makers.
 The SHA manual establishes a conceptual basis of statistical reporting rules that are compatible with other economic and social statistics.